- PART 1: OVERVIEW

 Function Elements sind zuerst einmal normale Content Elements

-in UIO3 und haben deshalb auch das XML-Namespace-Prefix ce:
+in UIO3 und haben deshalb auch das XML-Namespace-Prefix ce:.

 Sie unterscheiden sich allerdings von anderen Inhalten dahingehend, dass deren